ruv/easyforth/index.markdown

     variable length

 `snake-x-head` and `snake-y-head` are memory locations used to store the x and y coordinates of the head of the snake.
-500 cells of memory are alloted after these two locations to store the coordinates of the tail of the snake.
+500 cells of memory are alloted starting these two locations to store the coordinates of the tail of the snake.

 Next we define two words for accessing memory locations representing the body